decentralized-identity/trustdidweb-v03/spec/specification.md

 - The `#files` service defined below then defines the `serviceEndpoint` for the `relativeRef`.
-  - For `did:tdw`, that service is implicitly defined, with the `serviceEndpoint` matching the `did:tdw` DID-to-HTTPS DIDDoc transformation and `did.jsonl` replaced by the DID URL Path.
+  - For `did:tdw`, that service is implicitly defined, with the `serviceEndpoint` matching the `did:tdw` [DID-to-HTTPS transformation](#the-did-to-https-transformation) and `did.jsonl` replaced by the DID URL Path.
+If `.well-known/` is part of the HTTPS URL, it is removed from the URL before resolving the URL.

 Thus, the implicit service for DID `did:tdw:example.com:dids:<scid>` is: